mim-team/bioacoustic_F0_estimation/README.md

   --decoder {argmax,weighted_argmax,viterbi}
-                        Decoder used to postprocess predictions --print PRINT         Print spectrograms with overlaid F0 predictions to assess their quality
+                        Decoder used to postprocess predictions --print PRINT         Print spectrograms with overlaid F0 predictions to assess their quality --threshold THRESHOLD
+                        Confidence threshold used when printing F0 predictions on spectrograms --NFFT NFFT           Window size used for the spectrogram computation (only used for printing F0 predictions)
 ```

+## Reproducing paper experiments
+Go to the `paper_experiments` folder

 ## Reproduce paper experiments
 Go to the `paper_experiments` folder